mickaelsilva/wgMLST/README.md

 `-t` maximum threshold, will start at 5 increasing in a step of 5 until t

-The output consists in a set of plots per iteration and a removedGenomes2.txt file where its informed of which genomes are removed per threshold when it reaches a stable point (no more genomes are removed)
+The output consists in a set of plots per iteration and a removedGenomes.txt file where its informed of which genomes are removed per threshold when it reaches a stable point (no more genomes are removed)

 Example of an output can be seen [here] (http://i.imgur.com/uQDNNkb.png) .
 This examples uses an original set of 1042 genomes and a scheme of 5266 loci, using a parameter `-n` of 12 and `-t` of 300.